forguncyglobal/forguncyglobal.github.io/docs/4-getting-started/2-sample-(templates).md

 [Download](/assets/sample-projects/14HotelManagement.fgcproj){: .btn .btn-green .mr-2 }
 </span>

-A Hotel management system is an auxiliary software for information management in the hotel industry, aiming to help hotel managers improve management efficiency.
+A Hotel management system is an auxiliary software for information management in the hotel industry, aiming to help hotel managers in improving management efficiency.

 <!-- ![hotel-management](/assets/images/sample-templates/HotelMgt.png) -->